nolauren/workshops/dhtoolbox_aha2018.md

 Let's now take a look at George Washington vs President Obama's SOTU addressess.

-Download the corpus to your Downloads Folder: https://drive.google.com/open?id=0B6zkbDdW8bzIQnpQX2NQbVFYQjg
+[Download the corpus](https://drive.google.com/open?id=0B6zkbDdW8bzIQnpQX2NQbVFYQjg) to your Downloads Folder.

 Unzip the file.

-Go to https://voyant-tools.org/ and select "Upload".
+Go to [Voyant](https://voyant-tools.org/) and select "Upload".
 The speechs are named according to year.
 Make sure the files are in numerical order for this determines how Voyant loads them in.
 Now, let's explore!

 To begin, take a look at Cirrus.
 - Do we want to remove any stop words?
 If so, why?